Losing My Religion

-"Losing My Religion" is a song by American alternative rock band R.E.M., released on February 19, 1991 by Warner Bros. as the first single from their seventh album, Out of Time (1991).
+"Losing My Religion" is a song by American alternative rock band R.E.M., released on February 19, 1991, by Warner Bros.
+Records as the first single from their seventh album, Out of Time (1991).
 It developed from a mandolin riff improvised by the guitarist, Peter Buck.
 The lyrics, written by the singer, Michael Stipe, concern disillusionment and unrequited love.

 "Losing My Religion" is R.E.M.'s highest-charting hit in the United States, reaching No. 4 on the Billboard Hot 100 and expanding their popularity.
 Its music video, directed by Tarsem Singh, features religious imagery.
 At the 1992 Grammy Awards, "Losing My Religion" won Best Short Form Music Video and Best Pop Performance by a Duo or Group with Vocal.
 Its video won awards for Video of the Year, Best Group Video, Breakthrough Video, Best Art Direction, Best Direction, and Best Editing at the 1991 MTV Video Music Awards.
 It was inducted into the Grammy Hall of Fame in 2017, and Rolling Stone ranked it at number 112 in its 2024 list of the "500 Greatest Songs of All Time".
 In 2020, "Losing My Religion" became the first R.E.M. video to reach one billion views on YouTube.